 There are countless downlights to choose from on the internet and in electrical stores.
 At Downlights.co.uk we stock the biggest and most reliable brands from the UK Lighting Industry.
 LED lighting technology has slowed down in recent years, many of the downlights we offer have a longer shelf life and aren't changing as often.

 The energy efficiency within LED lighting has pretty much peaked.
 We want to ensure that our customers have all of the latest information and want to empower you into making an informed and inspired purchasing decision that helps you to utilize the latest lighting technology.

-In 2017, the biggest advances in downlighting technology was within the wiring connections.
+In recent years the biggest advances in downlighting technology has been within the wiring connections.
 As the quality of light output has almost reached a pinnacle point, which makes improvements difficult to achieve.
 Some LED downlights have a reduction in wattage (energy consumption) and a brighter light output (measured in lumens), this gives them and improved efficacy measured in lumens per watt.
-This is great but if you're installing 9 downlights in a room in your home then saving just a few watts per downlight isn't going to make much of a saving.
+This is great but if you're installing 9 downlights in a room in your home then saving just a few watts per downlight isn't going to make much of a saving and isn't going to save the planet.
 Many consumers still think that comparing the brightness of a downlight by its wattage means its brighter, when it isn't always the case.